 All AMD patients start out with early-stage (early) AMD, which often shows no noticeable symptoms.
 Eye doctors detect little white spots in the retina called drusen that can occur with advancing age.
 The retinal cells become less efficient at performing “housekeeping” tasks and small “garbage” deposits develop.
 The causes of early AMD are thought to involve oxidative stress and inflammation.

 Oxidative stress is a disturbance in the balance between the production of very reactive oxygen-containing molecules that can adversely interact with other molecules inside our cells, and our body’s ability to neutralize these molecules.
-It can be caused by bright light, a poor diet with not enough antioxidants, and too much iron in the retina.
+Oxidative stress can be caused by a number of things, including bright light, a poor diet with not enough antioxidants, and too much iron in the retina.
 The resulting inflammation can contribute to a number of age-related diseases, including age-related macular degeneration.
 Antioxidants are molecules present in cells that can prevent these harmful reactions.

 People who inherit certain genes in the “complement cascade,” which is part of the immune system, have a higher risk for AMD, probably due to inflammatory damage to the retina.

 Late-stage (late) AMD comes in two forms: wet AMD, or the dry AMD condition known as geographic atrophy.
 Wet AMD is always considered a late stage of AMD.
-In this condition, abnormal blood vessels sometimes grow behind the macula, the central part of the retina.
+In this condition, abnormal blood vessels sometimes grow behind the macula (choroidal neovascularization), the central part of the retina.
 Fluid leaks and vision is distorted.

 In advanced dry AMD, there are regions of the retina where cells waste away and die (atrophy).
 Sometimes these regions of atrophy look like a map to the doctor who is examining the retina, hence the term geographic atrophy.